 Gum base is the indigestible part of gum that gives it chewy texture– the part you discard after chewing.
 Most gum base is made of entirely synthetic materials.
 But, the gum base in our products is 100% natural.

 In Glee Gum and Glee Gum Pops, the gum base is made predominantly of the tree sap chicle with just three additional, natural ingredients: calcium carbonate, candelilla wax, and a pinch of dehydrated citrus peels.

 Our Make Your Own Chewing Gum Kit, Refill Kit, and Gum Base by the Pound contain a different gum base made with natural rubber latex, harvested sustainably from rainforest rubber trees.
 Read more about gum base.

 Which citrus peels are in Glee Gum's gum base?

 In Glee Gum’s gum base, the dehydrated citrus peels used are orange, lemon, and grapefruit peels.
 That said, citrus peels comprise less than 1% of the gum base recipe, and the gum base itself makes up just part of our chewing gum recipe.
 So, the peels are present in a very small amount.
 For anyone with allergies, however, we defer to your judgment and that of your doctor or allergist in terms of consumption.
-We also invite you to check out the alternate gum base used in our Gum Base by the Lb., Refill Kit, and soon our Make Your Own Chewing Gum Kits, too, in case it suits your needs and preferences better.
+We also invite you to check out the alternate gum base used in our Gum Base by the Lb., Refill Kit, and Make Your Own Chewing Gum Kits, too, in case it suits your needs and preferences better.
 Thanks!

 What is resinous glaze?